mozilla-extensions/normandy-devtools/docs/dev.md

 Releases are built automatically and available on the [releases pages on Github](https://github.com/mozilla/normandy-devtools/releases).
 There is no manual build process, since it relies on having secrets to sign the add-on.

+### Development releases

+We now provide automatically built and signed XPIs for development purposes.
+These can be found by looking at the list of checks for the commit you want an XPI for and click through to the TaskCluster task for "dep-signing-normandy-devtools".

+You should now be able to find an XPI file in the list of artifacts.

+To be able to install these XPIs you need to go to `about:config` and add a preference named `xpinstall.signatures.dev-root` as a boolean set to `true`.